jddmartin/dense_output_example_usage/README.md

 Under certain conditions this system will tend towards a stable elliptical limit cycle in the real(X), real(Y) plane.
 The specific trajectory shown below replicates Fig. 1 of Fowler *et al.*  (see the code [`complex_lorenz.py`](examples/complex_lorenz.py) for the parameters and initial conditions).
 The top plot illustrates the normal output integration steps of DOP853 for the requested accuracy.
 Connecting these steps by straight lines results in a "jagged", unappealing plot.

 The bottom figure shows the use of the new dense output capabilities.
-After each step, the evaluation of an interpolating polynomial (with coefficients supplied by DOP853) between the last and current step allows a smooth and more visually pleasing plot to be drawn.
+After each step, the evaluation of an interpolating polynomial (with coefficients supplied by DOP853) between the last and current step produces a smooth and more visually pleasing plot.

 ![Alt text](examples/reproduction_of_figure_1_of_fowler_et_al.png "Optional title")